intelsdi-x/snap-plugin-collector-mesos/README.md

   the `cgroups/perf_event` isolator was enabled on an agent, the `perf` object would appear in the JSON returned by the agent's `/monitor/statistics` endpoint, but it would contain no data.
 This issue was resolved in Mesos 0.29.0, and was backported to Mesos 0.28.2, 0.27.3, and 0.26.2.
 For more information, see [MESOS-4705][mesos-4705-jira].
+  * There is an ongoing effort to rename the Mesos "slave" service to "agent".
+As of Mesos 0.28.x, this work is still in progress.
+This plugin uses the newer "agent" terminology, but some metrics returned by Mesos may still use the older "slave" term.
+For more information, see [MESOS-1478][mesos-1478-jira].

 ### Roadmap